yukihim/WebProg251/README.md

 │           └── footer.php         # Shared site footer
 ├── config/
 │   ├── database.php               # Database connection settings and credentials
-│   ├── emailjs_config.php         # EmailJS connection credentials
+│   ├── emailjs_config.php         # EmailJS connection credentials (Not in github)
-│   └── hybridauth_config.php      # Hybridauth connection settings and credentials (Facebook and Google)
+│   └── hybridauth_config.php      # Hybridauth connection settings and credentials (Facebook and Google) (Not in github) ├── database/
-├── database/
 │   └── script.sql                 # SQL schema and initial seed data for the app
 ├── public/